raspberrypilearning/introduction-to-processing/worksheet.md

 	```

 	The code above uses a few special variables that all Processing sketches have "built-in": `height`, `width`, `mouseX`, and `mouseY`.
 The `height` and `width` variables refer to the height and width of the window.
 The `mouseX` and `mouseY` variables contain the position of the mouse pointer.

+	_Note: You also used the `height` variable in the previous sketch to check the position of the circle in relation to the bottom of the window._

 	The code also creates a special function called `mousePressed()` that is executed when either mouse button is pressed.